rshriyan/elderscroll-api/README.md

 # elderscroll-api

-Simple project depicting skeleton loading using ghost elements, load on demand/scroll
+Simple project depicting
+1. skeleton loading using ghost elements for perceived performance improvement
+2. load on demand/scroll
+3. Hosting review apps in heroku

 Implemented using: